conorheffron/cbio-skin-canc/README.md

 **Run All Code Chunks in _`final-project-report.qmd`_ from RStudio project & render to HTML or PDF**

-- See skin cancer dataset analysis in full HTML report format at: [Full Report](https://conorheffron.github.io/cbio-skin-canc/final-project-report.html)
+- See skin cancer dataset analysis in **Full HTML report** format at: [Full Report](https://conorheffron.github.io/cbio-skin-canc/final-project-report.html)